kikosaur/PaceMind/README.md

 ---

-This is for academic purposes only.
+This project is for academic purposes only.